sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ### Pending permissions

+> NOTE: This section describes some very technical details behind background permissions sync.
+In most cases, you will not need to consult this section.

 Pending permissions are created and stored when the repo permissions fetched from the code host contain users which are not yet users of Sourcegraph.
 This information is stored for the purpose of immediate repo access for such users after joining Sourcegraph.
 During the process of user creation `user_pending_permissions` is queried and if there are any permissions for the user being created, then these permissions are added to `user_permissions` table and this user is ready to go in no time.
-Without pending permissions, user would have waited for user a permissions sync to happen.
+Without pending permissions, new users will have to wait for their permissions sync to complete.

-As soon as new user is created (to be more precise -- during the creation process itself), pending permissions are used to populate "ordinary" permissions (`repo_permissions` and `user_permissions` tables), after that `user_permissions_table` is cleared (however, `repo_pending_permissions` [is not](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.39.1/-/blob/enterprise/internal/database/perms_store.go?L979-981)).
+As soon as a new user is created on Sourcegraph, pending permissions (`repo_pending_permissions` and `user_pending_permissions`) are used to populate "ordinary" permissions (`repo_permissions` and `user_permissions` tables), after which the `user_pending_permissions` is cleared (however, `repo_pending_permissions` [is not](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@8e128dd3434b9e548176f8f1148ead3981458db9/-/blob/enterprise/internal/database/perms_store.go?L979-981)).

-#### External code host user <-> Sourcegraph user mapping
+#### External code host user to Sourcegraph user mapping

-`user_pending_permissions` table has a `bind_id` column which is an ID of the user of external code host: a username for Bitbucket Server, a GraphID for GitHub or a user ID for GitLab.
+The `user_pending_permissions` table has a `bind_id` column which is an ID of the user of the external code host, for example a username for Bitbucket Server, a GraphID for GitHub or a user ID for GitLab.

-User pending permission is a composite entity comprising of:
+User pending permission is a composite entity comprising:
-- `service_type` (e.g. `github.com`, `gitlab`, `bitbucketServer`);
+- `service_type` (e.g. `github.com`, `gitlab`, `bitbucketServer`)
-- `service_id` (ID of the code host, e.g. `https://github.com/`, `https://gitlab.com/`);
+- `service_id` (ID of the code host, e.g. `https://github.com/`, `https://gitlab.com/`)
-- `permission` (bitmask for a set of permissions);
+- `permission` (bitmask for a set of permissions)
-- `object_type` (type of what is enumerated in `object_ids_ints` column; for now it is `repos`);
+- `object_type` (type of what is enumerated in `object_ids_ints` column; for now it is `repos`)
-- and `bind_id`
+- `bind_id`

 all of which are included in a unique constraint.
 This entity is addressed in `user_ids_ints` column of `repo_pending_permissions` table by `id`.